Base effect subdues pharma market's growth in Feb

-New Delhi, March 6 (IANS) High base effect along with volume decline subdued the growth of India's pharmaceuticals market, India Ratings and Research (Ind-Ra) said.
+New Delhi: High base effect along with volume decline subdued the growth of India's pharmaceuticals market, India Ratings and Research (Ind-Ra) said.

 Accordingly, the volume declined in the anti-infective and respiratory products was pronounced during the month.